vkoves/carpe/README.md

 ## Deploying Changes

+Before deploying changes, make sure to run the automated tests (see _Testing Carpe_) to make sure nothing is broken.

-Make sure to push to origin and then heroku, like so:
+Then to deploy, push to origin and then heroku, like so:

 ``
 git push origin master